“The future belongs to those who seize the opportunities created by innovation.”

 We’re often asked, “When did innovation begin at Cleveland Clinic?”
 The answer is easy: 1921.
 That’s the year Cleveland Clinic was founded by four visionary physicians who’d served in U.S. Army hospitals during World War I and came home deeply impressed by the collaborative nature of military medicine.
 Our founders envisioned specialists with advanced knowledge and skill being deployed to focus on patients with complex problems.
 This model contradicted the jack-of-all-trades approach that abounded in medicine at the turn of the twentieth century.1 Today, more physicians are engaged in professional arrangements such as Cleveland Clinic’s than in traditional private practice.2

 We’re also often asked how Cleveland Clinic became so accomplished at innovation.
 Our group practice model is one of the principle catalysts.
 Our institution is full of clinical entrepreneurs who identify unmet needs, think creatively, share data, and ultimately provide solutions that advance the art and science of medicine.
-But we’re also the highest-acuity hospital in the nation,3 meaning we have the sickest patients.
-Our hands ...
+But we’re also the highest-acuity hospital in the nation,3 meaning we have the sickest patients. ...